'Arrogant sociopath threatening the country': what the scandalous book of his niece told about Trump

-“Donald, following the instructions of my grandfather and with the complicity, silence and inaction of his brothers and sisters, destroyed my father.
-I can’t let him destroy my country, ”wrote Mary Trump in a book a copy of which CNN received.
+“Donald, following my grandfather's instructions and with the complicity, silence and inaction of his brothers and sisters, destroyed my father.
+I cannot let him destroy my country, ”wrote Mary Trump in a book that CNN received a copy of.

 Mary Trump writes that part of the book is based on her own memories, and she reconstructed some of the dialogs in parts, based on what family members and other people told her, as well as legal documents, bank statements, tax returns, and other documents.

-Mary Trump's book is the second story in all months, casting a shadow on the president’s image, as well as book of former national security adviser John Boltoncaused an unsuccessful legal campaign to stop publishing.
+Mary Trump's book is the second story in months to cast a shadow on the president's image, like book of former national security adviser John Boltoncaused an unsuccessful legal campaign to stop publishing.
 Mary Trump's book does not contain Trump's explosive accusations because of his work in the Oval Office, such as with Bolton, but adds detailed information to the portrait of how Trump became a self-proclaimed real estate tycoon and celebrity in the media, and then nominated for presidents, mainly thanks to financial injections and the support of his father.

 White House Deputy Spokeswoman Sarah Matthews said the book "clearly meets the author’s own financial interests."

-“President Trump has held this post for more than three years, working on behalf of the American people - why talk about it now?
-The president describes the warm relationship he had with his father, and says that his father was very kind to him.
-The father was loving and not at all cruel to him as a child, ”said Matthews.
+“President Trump has held this position for over three years, working on behalf of the American people - why talk about it now?
+The President describes the warm relationship he had with his father and says that his father was very kind to him.
+The father was loving and not at all tough on him as a child, ”said Matthews.

 The book comes out during the difficult time of Trump's presidency, when he struggles to contain the coronavirus pandemic and leads a country suffering from systemic racism.
 He also lags behind his Democratic rival Joe Biden in recent polls.

 Mary Trump, a licensed clinical psychologist, offers her perspective on Trump's actions in the White House.
-She accuses him of “a clear manifestation of a sociopathic neglect of human life” during the coronavirus pandemic - and also tells how throughout his business career, Trump has been dealing with his father’s struggle with alcoholism, dysfunctional relationships, and family problems.
-She writes that Trump’s father, Fred Trump, “destroyed his eldest son,” Freddie Trump, Mary’s father and president’s brother.
+She accuses him of "a clear manifestation of sociopathic disregard for human life" during the coronavirus pandemic - and also tells how Trump has dealt with his father's struggle with alcoholism, dysfunctional relationships, and family problems throughout his business career.
+She writes that Trump's father, Fred Trump, "destroyed his eldest son," Freddie Trump, Mary's father and the president's brother.

-“The only reason Donald escaped the same fate was because his personality served his father’s plan.
-This is what sociopaths do: they use others for their own purposes - ruthlessly and effectively, without tolerance for dissent or resistance, ”writes Mary Trump.
+“The only reason Donald escaped the same fate is because his personality served his father’s plan.
+This is what sociopaths do: they use others for their own ends - ruthlessly and effectively, without tolerating dissent or resistance, ”writes Mary Trump.

-She speaks in detail about what Trump sees, comparing him to a three-year-old child, saying that he “knows that they have never loved him,” and arguing that “Trump’s ego is a fragile thing that needs to be supported every moment, because he knows, deep down, that he is nothing of what he is trying to be. ”
+She elaborates on how she sees Trump, comparing him to a three-year-old, saying that he “knows he was never loved” and arguing that “Trump's ego is a fragile thing that needs to be sustained every moment because deep down he knows that he is not anything he tries to be. ”